-Mango sorbet has never been quicker.
+Mango sorbet has never been quicker or easier!
 All you need is a bag of frozen mangoes, a couple of pantry ingredients, and a blender!
-It’s dairy-free and there’s no added sugar, too!
+It’s dairy-free has no added sugar and you don’t need an ice-cream maker!

 Do you need an ice cream maker to make mango sorbet?

 It’s so nice to be able to make a frozen treat without dragging out the ice cream maker.
 Using a high-powered blender like a Blendtec or a Vitamix is the easiest way, but if you don’t have a blender like that — no worries.
-I got you.
+I got some tips for you to try.

 What’s in mango sorbet?